chark/scriptable-events/Documentation~/README.md

 Available mutable objects:
 - `MutableBool` - encapsulates a `bool` value.
-- `MutableInt` - encapsulates a `int` value.
+- `MutableInt` - encapsulates an `int` value.
 - `MutableFloat` - encapsulates a `float` value.
 - `MutableString` - encapsulates a `string` value.
 - `MutableVector2` - encapsulates a `Vector2` value.
 - `MutableVector3` - encapsulates a `Vector3` value.

 Each mutable object has a `ResetType` property.
 This allows specifying when data in the mutable object should be reset.
 The following modes are available:
-- `None` - do not reset.
+- `None` - do not reset (default).
 - `ActiveSceneChange` - when the active (focused) scene changes.
 - `SceneUnloaded` - when the current scene gets unloaded.
 - `SceneLoaded` - when the scene is loaded.

 ### Custom game events
 In some situations, built-in game events might not suffice.
 For example if a custom type needs to be passed as an argument to the event.
-In this case, custom game event can be created which would carry all the necessary data.
+In this case, a custom game event can be created which would carry all the necessary data.

 To create a custom game event, first create a regular `UnityEvent`:
 ```cs